KeboHQ/Kebo-Twitter-Feed/readme.txt

 5. Place the 'Kebo Twitter Feed' Widget into a Widget area through the 'Appearance -> Widgets' menu in WordPress.

 == Frequently Asked Questions ==

+= Why should I use Kebo Twitter Feed? =

+It is significantly easier to use than other plugins.
+We no not require that you create your own developer application at Twitter and then copy your credentials across to the plugin options.
+We skip this step by providing access to our own Twitter App allowing you to get started in just a few clicks.

+We also make good use of inbuilt WordPress functions for caching and compatibility.
+Meaning that our plugin functions efficiently and has no hosting requirements above those which WordPress itself uses, making it safe to use on any site.

 = How do you get my Twitter Feed? =